jayangra/AzurePCI3.2/IaaS/Azure Security and Compliance Blueprint - PCI DSS 3.2 IaaS WebApp Overview.md

 -	[Always Encrypted Columns](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault) ensure that sensitive cardholder data never appears as plaintext inside the database system.
 After enabling data encryption, only client applications or application servers with access to the keys can access plaintext data.
 - The [Extended Properties](https://docs.microsoft.com/sql/relational-databases/system-stored-procedures/sp-addextendedproperty-transact-sql) feature can be used to discontinue the processing of data subjects, as it allows users to add custom properties to database objects and tag data as "Discontinued" to support application logic to prevent the processing of associated cardholder data.
 - [Row-Level Security](https://docs.microsoft.com/sql/relational-databases/security/row-level-security) enables users to define policies to restrict access to data to discontinue processing.
-- [SQL Database Dynamic Data Masking (DDM)](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive cardholder data exposure by masking the data to non-privileged users or applications.
-DDM can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
+- [SQL Database dynamic data masking](https://docs.microsoft.com/azure/sql-database/sql-database-dynamic-data-masking-get-started) limits sensitive cardholder data exposure by masking the data to non-privileged users or applications.
+Dynamic data masking can automatically discover potentially sensitive data and suggest the appropriate masks to be applied.
 This helps to identify and reduce access to cardholder data such that it does not exit the database via unauthorized access.
-Note, it is the customers responsibility to adjust DDM settings to adhere to their database schema.
+Note, it is the customers responsibility to adjust dynamic data masking settings to adhere to their database schema.

 ### Identity management
 The following technologies provide capabilities to manage access to cardholder data in the Azure environment:
 -	[Azure Active Directory](https://azure.microsoft.com/services/active-directory/) is Microsoft's multi-tenant cloud-based directory and identity management service.
 All users for this solution are created in Azure Active Directory, including users accessing the SQL Server.
 -	Authentication to the application is performed using Azure Active Directory.
 For more information, see [Integrating applications with Azure Active Directory](https://docs.microsoft.com/azure/active-directory/develop/active-directory-integrating-applications).
 Additionally, the database column encryption uses Azure Active Directory to authenticate the application to SQL Server.
 For more information, see how to [protect sensitive data in SQL Database](https://docs.microsoft.com/azure/sql-database/sql-database-always-encrypted-azure-key-vault).
--	[Azure Role-Based Access Control (RBAC)](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
+-	[Azure role-based access control](https://docs.microsoft.com/azure/active-directory/role-based-access-control-configure) enables administrators to define fine-grained access permissions to grant only the amount of access that users need to perform their jobs.
 Instead of giving every user unrestricted permissions for Azure resources, administrators can allow only certain actions for accessing cardholder data.
 Subscription access is limited to the subscription administrator.
 - [Azure Active Directory Privileged Identity Management](https://docs.microsoft.com/azure/active-directory/active-directory-privileged-identity-management-getting-started) enables customers to minimize the number of users who have access to certain resources.
 Administrators can use Azure Active Directory Privileged Identity Management to discover, restrict, and monitor privileged identities and their access to resources.
 This functionality can also be used to enforce on-demand, just-in-time administrative access when needed.
 - [Azure Active Directory Identity Protection](https://docs.microsoft.com/azure/active-directory/active-directory-identityprotection) detects potential vulnerabilities affecting an organization’s identities, configures automated responses to detected suspicious actions related to an organization’s identities, and investigates suspicious incidents to take appropriate action to resolve them.
 - A deployed IaaS Active Directory instance provides identity management at the OS-level for deployed IaaS virtual machines.